fatma-oz/house_price_prediction_linear_regression/README.md

 *The explanations of the variables are given at the beginning of the notebook.

-*Among the variables, the 5 most significant variables were determined.
-First, a prediction model was created by choosing 2 variables, then another model was created with 5 variables, 10 variables, and 15 variables.
+*Among the variables, the 5 most important variables were determined.
+First, a prediction model was created by selecting 2 variables.

+*Then, the most important other variables were determined and other models with 5 variables, 10 variables and 15 variables were created.

 *Scatter plot from Matplotlib and Jointplot from Seaborn library were used for visualizations.